akapet00/ipd-autodiff/README.md

 ### Abstract

 This paper introduces the concept of automatic differentiation in the evaluation of the absorbed power density in the mmWave frequency spectrum for the new generation of mobile telecommunication technology.
-Automatic differentiation is proved to be far superior over numerical differentiation by means of speed and accuracy.
+Automatic differentiation has been shown to be far superior over numerical differentiation by means of speed and accuracy.
 To demonstrate the full capacity of the proposed method, a comprehensive analysis of computing the absorbed power density on the surface of irradiated human skin in various configurations is presented.

 ### Reproduce the results